How is the Program Delivered?

 The Doctor of Education in P-20 and Community Leadership program is one of the first doctorates in the nation to provide an innovative and integrated P-20 approach to educational leadership across the continuum.
 The Ed.D. is designed for working professionals and has an intentionally integrated cohort approach to learning.
 Program faculty assist each cohort to develop into an effective and productive learning community wherein students challenge and support one another.
 We believe that a cohort approach for adult learners fosters a spirit of camaraderie and leads to a higher completion rate as compared to other approaches to doctoral studies.

-In addition, the composition of the cohort represents a variety of specialized interests, including pK-12 education, higher education, STEM leadership, Agriculture Education, and community leadership.
+In addition, the composition of the cohort represents a variety of specialized interests, including pK-12 education, Postsecondary education, STEM leadership, Agriculture Education, and community leadership.
 The program also provides a degree pathway for those who have earned an Education Specialist (Ed.S.) degree.
 Such diverse professional networks are valuable for career development, professional growth and support, as well as future collaborative projects and initiatives.

-Once admitted to the Ed.D. program, our students are assigned an advisor from among the faculty in the Ed.D. program.
+Once admitted to the Ed.D. program, students are assigned an advisor from among the faculty in the Ed.D. program.
 The advisor's role is to support the student through the various program benchmarks and to assist the student in the further clarification of research interests.